Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 If at all possible, wear “exercise” clothes.
 The more layers the better (especially in colder months).

 When hands-on treatment is performed, it is more effective when your skin can be accessed.
-This means that tightness of a thigh muscle can be better treated if you’re wearing shorts or loose-fitting pants than can be rolled up.
+This means that tightness of a thigh muscle can be better treated if you’re wearing shorts or loose-fitting pants that can be rolled up.

 You’ll never be asked to remove any clothing that you aren’t comfortable removing!
 You’ll always be asked first if an area of your skin can be exposed — you are free to make the decision that makes you most comfortable.